 We lived at the top of a 90 foot cliff overlooking the ocean, where orca whales roamed past our deck, bald eagles roosted in our trees, and Mt.
 Baker, on our horizon, steamed from it’s volcanic depths to remind us that we were just little people, after all, in God’s wide plan.

 And that’s how I came to understand that God shows up in little ways, all the time.
-He was with me when we moved off the island to Oregon for 11 months, he was with me when Dad was then recalled to Pan Am, 14 years after being layed off, and we moved to West Berlin, West Germany.
+He was with me when we moved off the island to Central Oregon for 11 months, he was with me when Dad was then recalled to Pan Am, 14 years after being laid off, and we moved to West Berlin, West Germany.
 He was with me when I went off to the University of Oregon for college, when I moved to the Mid West a few years later, when I went to work at a Bible camp one summer in northern Minnesota, met my future husband, went to Bethel Seminary in St. Paul, got married, moved to Southwest Minnesota, and had our three children.

 In the midst of all that regular, everyday stuff, God never stopped showing up.
 And now, living on the edge of the prairie where whales and mountains are far, far away, I still see God show up in the craziness of everyday life.
 In the little things my kids do and the little things I forget to do.
 In the surrounding fields of corn and the 10,000 frozen Minnesota lakes.